 An exaggerated outburst of crying or laughing is often associated with upper motor neurone (pseudobulbar) dysarthria.
 This behaviour is referred to by several interchangeable terms, including 'pseudobulbar affect' (PBA), 'pathological crying and laughing' (PCL), 'emotionality lability' and 'involuntary emotional expression disorder'.
-24,92,117 Prevalence rates of this disorder vary between 25-50% of plwMND and are higher for those with predominantly upper motor neurone dysfunction compared to typical ALS or principally lower motor neurone dysfunction.117 The PBA reaction is difficult to control, and the intensity of the emotional outburst is disproportionate and often inappropriate to the circumstance, often causing the plwMND to become embarrassed and distressed.
-PBA is associated with lower quality of life, more negative social interactions, and depression.
+23, 85, 111 Prevalence rates of this disorder vary between 25-50% of plwMND and are higher for those with predominantly upper motor neurone dysfunction compared to typical ALS or principally lower motor neurone dysfunction.111 The PBA reaction is difficult to control, and the intensity of the emotional outburst is disproportionate and often inappropriate to the circumstance, often causing the plwMND to become embarrassed and distressed.
+PBA is associated with lower quality of life, more negative social interactions and depression.
 The associated facial movements may also be painful.
-Consequently, social withdrawal risk increases.
-92,115,117 Identifying underlying emotions in plwMND may be difficult because of the alteration of emotional expression caused by the disease.
+Consequently, social withdrawal risk increases.85, 111, 112 Identifying underlying emotions in plwMND may be difficult because of the alteration of emotional expression caused by the disease.

-Physiotherapists working with plwMND should be aware of the prevalence, symptoms, and impact of PBA, as disproportionate or inappropriate laughing or crying may also be associated with mood disorders (e.g., bipolar) or the consumption of illicit drugs and may, therefore, be misinterpreted.
-Referrals may be necessary to a mental health professional as it can be challenging to delineate the differences between PBA and mental disorders, as this exaggerated emotional expression is commonly misdiagnosed as a mood disorder.
-For example, PBA crying episodes are explosive and brief, without the persistent sadness associated with depression.
-115,116
+Psychologists working with plwMND should be aware of the prevalence, symptoms, and impact of PBA, as disproportionate or inappropriate laughing or crying may also be associated with mood disorders (e.g., bipolar) or the consumption of illicit drugs and may, therefore, be misinterpreted.
+Although it can be challenging, psychologists should be able to delineate the differences between PBA and mental disorders, as this exaggerated emotional expression is commonly misdiagnosed as a mood disorder.
+For example, PBA crying episodes are explosive and brief, without the persistent sadness associated with depression.112, 113